in partnership with

 Loisaida Center Inc. and over 20 community partners

-Ecological City is a collaborative community-based ecological arts and climate action project to develop and bring climate resiliency and ecological sustainability plans, policies, and solutions for the Lower East Side of New York City and their contribution to city and global climate challenges.
+Ecological City is ecological arts and cultural climate action project (May 2017 – May 2018), to develop and bring climate resiliency and ecological sustainability plans, policies and solutions within the gardens, neighborhood and waterfront on the Lower East Side of New York City, and their contribution connecting local efforts to city and global climate challenges.

 FALL 2017 – SPRING 2018